jdweaver14/guide/index.md

 # Creating Content

 If you are not sure how to start adding content to your digital portfolio, you can use your Resume as a starting point.
+For help with your resume, you can check out the Cornell Career Services [Resume Prep Page](https://scl.cornell.edu/get-involved/career-services/resumes-and-interview-prep/resumes) or the Cornell Engineering Career Services ["Build A Better Resume"](https://www.engineering.cornell.edu/sites/default/files/departments/career%20services/Build%20A%20Better%20Resume-%20Technical-%20Fall%202017.ppt) Guide.

 ## Your Bio